kim66003/project/DESIGN.md

 Furthermore I analyzed all the variables in the database and decided which were most useful to visualize.
 There were initially 135 columns and after filtering this was reduced to 61 columns.
 I converted the filtered dataset from csv to a json file.
 This json file is indexed on the unique event ID's.

-An example of the format of my json file:
+An example of the format of my json file:<br>
 {"eventid": {<br>
 		*information about event like:*<br>
 		year: 2003<br>